 MANAGEMENT DISCUSSION AND ANALYSIS REPORT

-A detailed report on Management Discussion and Analysis as required under theRegulation 34 of the Listing Regulations for the year under review is presented in aseparate section forming part of the Annual Report.
+A detailed report on Management Discussion and Analysis as required under theRegulation 34 of the Listing Regulations for the year under review is presented in aseparate section forming part of this Report.

 CORPORATE GOVERNANCE REPORT

 A report on Corporate Governance presented in a separate section forming part of thisReport.
 A certificate from Price Waterhouse Chartered Accountants LLP with regard tocompliance of conditions of corporate governance as specified in the Listing Regulationsby the Company is annexed hereto.

 The Company has complied with mandatory requirements of Corporate Governance prescribedunder the Listing Regulations.

 The Company has devised proper systems to ensure compliance with the provisions of allapplicable Secretarial Standards issued by the Institute of Company Secretaries of Indiaand that such systems are adequate and operating effectively.

 BUSINESS RESPONSIBILITY REPORT

 As per Regulation 34 of the Listing Regulations a Business Responsibility Report isattached and is a part of this Report.